-There is a breath-taking scene in Hirokazu Kore-eda’s lyrical film “I Wish” where a bunch of enthusiastic kids make a wish as two high-speed trains pass each other; the legend is that a wish made at that precise moment of both the ‘bullet trains’ crossing each other will come true.
-Everyone shout their lungs out to make a wish which ranges from something as simple as running fast, as caring as quitting dad’s drinking problem to as complex as bringing dead cat alive.
-You really survive without a heart if you are not moved by the emotional wallop this scene packs.
-The kind of honesty these kids display on the screen is so heart warming and altruistically escalating that in some corner of your heart, you really want all the wishes to come true even though you are certain they possibly wont.
+There is a breath-taking scene in Hirokazu Kore-eda’s lyrical family drama I Wish (2011), where a bunch of enthusiastic kids make a wish as two high-speed trains pass each other.
+The legend is that a wish made at that precise moment of both the ‘bullet trains’ crossing each other will come true.
+Everyone shout their lungs out to make a wish.
+The wishes ranges from something as simple as running fast to as caring as quitting dad’s drinking problem, and as complex as bringing a dead cat alive.
+It’s hard not to be moved by the quiet emotional intensity this scene packs.
+The kind of honesty and innocence these kids display is so heart-warming.
+In fact, it’s a very uplifting moment that in some corner of your heart, you really want all these wishes to come true.
+Of course, your cynical self is certain that they possibly wont.

-As much as “I wish” benefits from everything accounting, it benefits most from the splendid performance by the kids and adults alike,and its writing & direction by Hirokazu.
-What is even more commendable that all the kids perform oblivious to the fact that cameras are around them.
-Hirokazu seems have written the small episodic stories and fused them together seamlessly that constructs to form a single entity at the end.
-On the top of it, it has string of scenes that will render you goosebumps.
-Like a kid asking elderly couple if they had any wish which he can ask on their behalf.
-Old lady replies that her wish had already come true; implying that kids coming to stay with them was all the Older couple could dream of.
-Or when Ryu’s mother ask Ryu why he does not call him or find the time to meet him.
-It is heartrending when Ryu responds saying,”you think I’m just like Dad, so I was afraid you wouldn’t like me.”
+For instance, a kid asks an elderly couple if they had any wish which he can ask on their behalf.
+The old woman replies that her wish had already come true.
+The implication here is that kids coming to stay with them was all the elderly couple could wish for.
+In another sublime moment, when Ryu’s mother asks Ryu why he does not call her or find the time to meet her.
+It is heart-breaking when Ryu responds saying,”you think I’m just like Dad, so I was afraid you wouldn’t like me.”